Every website today seems to want Javascript

 async_test(example)

 The above code shows how you can send $_GET params to a website.
 Loosely speaking: the vars method is where $_GET and $_POST go.
-There is a method for get, post, and delete that cause such HTTP methods to occur.
+There is a get, post, and delete method that cause these HTTP actions to occur.
 Here’s an example for POST:

 from p2pd import *